 - Water spots on the ceiling.
 It means your roof is leaking, but sometimes it could be window or plumbing condensation.
 Finding the source can be difficult as leaks don’t often drip straight down.
-If the source isn’t apparent, consult a specialist in roofing repair in Lincoln, NE.
+If the source isn’t apparent, consult a specialist in roofing repair.

 - Water spots on the walls.
 The step flashing – that part where the roof meets the wall – could be loose, rusted or damaged.
 Check if the flashing is still within warranty, otherwise you will need to engage your contractor, as this requires more than just basic roofing skills.

 - Granules in the gutters and downspout.
 A few loose granules are fine, but a lot of them means your shingles are old or are prematurely wearing out.
 A visual inspection of the shingles on your roofing should reveal “exposed” shingles.

 - Cracked, cupped or missing shingles.
 If your shingles appear to be damaged in some way, you can only replace them, hopefully under warranty.
 Heat exposure – either from the sun or an improperly vented attic – causes cracking and cupping.
 Missing shingles could either mean damaged sealant strips or an animal may have burrowed and made its home under the roof deck – you will need to hire an exterminator for that last one.
 You should also trim surrounding trees as they provide a convenient pathway for animals.